shadowbq/sagan-extras/sagan_freebsd.howto.md

 This goal outlines the best practices to decouple the processor and allow for the fastest logging, and alerting chain possible.

-## Install these Dependecies from Ports Tree:
+## Install these Dependencies from Ports Tree:

 *Note: Althought the versions are listed here explicit, you may want/need to build the latest from the port tree.*